Lower card fees planned for small businesses

 10 December 2020 – Government plans hard cap for merchant services fees to encourage contactless payment; consultation sought

-The Government is moving ahead with plans to regulate the bank payment system to make merchant service fees on debit and credit card fees fairer and less of a burden for Kiwis and businesses.
+The Government is moving ahead with plans to regulate the bank payment system to make merchant service fees on debit and credit cards fairer and less of a burden for Kiwis and businesses.

 ‘We know the high cost of merchant service fees in New Zealand is a problem, and have today announced proposals for bringing these fees down, so it’ll be cheaper to use your money and businesses benefit, too,’ Commerce and Consumer Affairs Minister David Clark said.